ssenegas/flutter_flags_quiz/README.md

-# flutter_flags_quiz_app
+# flutter_flags_quiz

-A little application written in Dart/Flutter.
-This app lets user test its skills in a game of identifying country flags and name.
+A little application in Dart/Flutter.
+This app lets users test their skills in a game of identifying country flags and names.

 ## Getting Started